 - Parenting styles

 This specialized Advanced Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
-Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours.
+Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours of childcare classes.
 The 30 hours include 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.

 CC 101: Understanding Children